 - All animals eat food as an energy source.

 - A chef is employed by a restaurant to cook food.

 - Employment is an exchange of completed tasks for money.

 And so on.
-After looking at existing crowdsourced semantic networks like ConceptNet, it seems that a game would need its own much smaller, hand-crafted set of contextual data that is specifically relevant to its game world.
+After looking at existing crowdsourced semantic networks like ConceptNet, it seems that a game would need its own much smaller, hand-crafted set of contextual data that is specifically relevant to its game world and mechanics.
 Building a framework for creating, editing, and applying this data is currently the top priority for the narrative engine.

 2) Procedural World Generation